 Researchers have still not reached what is known as “ignition,” the point at which the reaction becomes self-sustaining and energy production increases dramatically.
 It has been suggested that the pressure needs to be doubled in order for the fuel to achieve ignition.

-One of the ways that scientists believe the energy yeild may be increased is through a process called, “bootstrapping.”
+One of the ways that scientists believe the energy yield may be increased is through a process called, “bootstrapping.”
 That is where the particles produced by the fusion reaction leave behind energy that heats up and speeds up the reaction of the remaining fuel.